ZJU-FAST-Lab/GCOPTER/README.md

 - [__Geometrically Constrained Trajectory Optimization for Multicopters__](https://arxiv.org/abs/2103.00190), Zhepei Wang, Xin Zhou, Chao Xu, and Fei Gao, Under Review.

-  If you use our code for your academic research, please cite the first related paper.

 __Video__:

 - Real-Time Robust SE(3) Tasks